RonasIT/projects-operator/README.md

 ## Benefits

-- Fast start.
+🚀 Fast start
-- Allows developers to be sure all apps are updated.
+🔧 Allows developers to be sure all apps are updated
-- Manage everything from single place.
+👁 Manage everything from single place
-- Fully automated.
+🍕 Fully automated
-- Cloud agnostic.
+☁️ Cloud agnostic
-- Flexible and customizable.
+💪 Flexible and customizable
-- Smart resource usage.
+🪵 Smart resource usage

 ## Current status